 Water Information Research and Development Alliance

-The Water Information Research and Development Alliance (the Alliance) brings together CSIRO's research and development expertise in water and information sciences and the Bureau of Meteorology's operational role in hydrological analysis and prediction to transform the way Australia manages its water resources.
+The Water Information Research and Development Alliance (WIRADA) is a partnership between the Bureau of Meteorology and The Commonwealth Scientific and Industrial Research Organisation.
+WIRADA brings together CSIRO's leading expertise in water and information sciences and the Bureau’s operational role in hydrological analysis and prediction to deliver value-added water information products and tools.

 Current Alliance projects (2013-14)